Yu-Leung Ng

 Ng, Y.-L. (2020b).
 Active and passive Facebook use and associated costly off-line helping behavior.
 Psychological Reports, 123, 2562–2581. https://doi.org/10.1177/0033294119860262

-Besides ingroup reciprocity through social media, my colleagues and I studied reciprocity with outgroup people through social media.
-Specifically, we examined supportive expressions in discussions on outgroups by ingroup members (Ng et al., 2022).
+Beyond ingroup reciprocity through social media, my colleagues and I studied reciprocity toward outgroup people through social media.
+Specifically, we examined supportive expressions in discussions about outgroups by ingroup members (Ng et al., 2022).

 Ng, Y.-L., Song, Y., & Huang, Y. (2022).
 Supportive and uncivil expressions in discussions on out-groups by in-group members in anonymous computer-mediated communication.
 Telematics and Informatics, 69, 101785. https://doi.org/10.1016/j.tele.2022.101785

-Extending my interest from reciprocity with ingroup and outgroup humans to outgroup species through digital media, I also study the human–nature relationship in a digital context.
+Extending this interest from reciprocity with ingroup and outgroup humans to other species through digital media, I have also studied human–nature reciprocity in digital contexts.
 According to Edward Wilson’s biophilia hypothesis, humans have evolved to affiliate with nature and other species.
-By integrating the uses and gratifications approach with the biophilia hypothesis, I coined the term biophilia gratification as the psychological need to affiliate with mediated nature.
+By integrating the uses and gratifications approach with the biophilia hypothesis, I coined the term biophilia gratification to refer to the psychological need to affiliate with mediated nature.
 I have conducted three studies to empirically test biophilia gratification.
 First, a survey was conducted to test the uses and gratifications of mediated nature and associated interdependence with nature and pro-environmental behavior (Ng, 2022).
-Second, my previous student and I computationally analyzed three million social media posts (including 10% image-based posts) to test whether user reactions reflect biophilia gratification derived from mediated nature (Ng & Lin, In press).
-Third, studying the human–nature relationship through not only social media but also digital games, I investigated gaming gratifications of biophilic simulation games designed to simulate natural environments (Ng, In press).
-To conclude, the empirical studies imply that biophilia gratification can benefit the human–nature relationship.
+Second, a student and I computationally analyzed three million social media posts (10% were image-based) to test whether user reactions reflect biophilia gratification derived from mediated nature (Ng & Lin, In press).
+Third, extending the human–nature inquiry from social media to digital games, I investigated gaming gratifications from biophilic simulation games designed to simulate natural environments (Ng, In press).
+To conclude, these empirical studies imply that biophilia gratification can benefit the human–nature relationship.

 Ng, Y.-L. (2022).
 Uses and gratifications of and exposure to nature 2.0 and associated interdependence with nature and pro-environmental behavior.
 Social Science Computer Review, 40, 61–76. https://doi.org/10.1177/0894439320901490